 When it comes to commercial construction projects and planning, it can be easy to fall into the trap of thinking that it is not much different from residential construction planning.
 However, this could not be further from the truth.

 Everything from planning to building is different in commercial construction, so it’s important to approach your commercial project with this in mind.
-To give you a better idea of what your project planning should look like, here is a list of the fundamentals of commercial construction planning.
+Here is a list of the fundamentals of commercial construction planning to give you a better idea of what your project planning should look like.

 Looking for commercial contractors in Orlando?